NOTARY IN NICE

 Magali Marsollier

-Magali Marsollier is a tax accountant with the Office, having previously worked for a number of major notary offices in Nice.
+Magali Marsollier has joined the Office after having previously worked for a number of major notary offices in Nice.

 Irene Marchisio